whatsthestoryglory/cv/content/posts/ctscraper/index.md

 ### Selecting a field

+Within the `rvest` package is the `html_nodes` function which allows you to search through the HTML and look for specific fields from their CSS.

-Next, I poked through the site using the [SelectorGadget](https://selectorgadget.com/) plugin for Chrome to identify the field I wanted to scrape.
+To find what field I would need to search for, I poked through the site using the [SelectorGadget](https://selectorgadget.com/) plugin for Chrome.
 I found the class `.price__reg-value_multisku` contained the price, so I continued to follow the article and modified their code to pull the price from the html.

 ```
 product_page %>%